bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	showQuestionNo              boolean     Show the question no. / no. of questions?
 0 checkAllStars               boolean     Check all stars on star rating by default?
 0 allowHtml                   boolean     Allow HTML at question-answers from the BE?
+0 joker                       boolean     Enable a joker-button?
+Works only with AJAX.
 0 ajax                        boolean     Enable the AJAX-version* of the quiz?
 0 user.ipSave                 boolean     Save the IP-address of a user?
 1 user.ipAnonymous            boolean     Anonymize the IP-address?
 1